single-vehicle accident

 When Is a Driver Liable for a Single Vehicle Accident?

-In a single-vehicle collision scenario, it’s not always obvious whether someone can be legally liable for injuries.
+In a single-vehicle collision scenario, a car accident where no one else is involved, it’s not always obvious whether someone can be legally liable for injuries.
 This stands in stark contrast to car accident scenarios where liability is obvious, such as a drunk driver accident.
 Whereas in DUI cases, there is clearly a driver in the wrong.
-However, in a single vehicle crash, that is not always the case.

 Liability is Not Obvious in a Single Vehicle Accident

-To determine liability, a comprehensive evaluation of evidence is necessary.
-In the early stages of any legal claim, assistance of an experienced car accident attorney is invaluable.
-As the injured person, you might not realize that you have an actionable claim for damages under the law.
 An attorney can determine who is potentially liable, and how much they potentially owe you.
 Naturally, this has an impact on your legal claims for a single car accident.
 No insurance?
 If you lack proper insurance coverage, it’s much more critical to work with an attorney, as you won’t have any benefits to fall back on if you don’t sue and recover damages.

 What Does It Mean to be in a Single Car Crash?